Josemarialanda/c-scikit-learn/DOCUMENTATION.md

 # c-scikit-learn implementation

-the folder structure of [c-scikit-learn](https://github.com/Josemarialanda/c-scikit-learn) is the following:
+The folder structure of [c-scikit-learn](https://github.com/Josemarialanda/c-scikit-learn) is the following:

 ```
 src